morris/vanilla-todo/README.md

 It was quite liberating to avoid general-purpose utilities and get things done with what's readily available.

-As detailed in the discussion section, the study would likely be more convincing if build steps were allowed.
+As detailed in the assessment, the study would likely be more convincing if build steps were allowed.
 Modern JavaScript and SCSS could reduce most of the unnecessarily verbose parts to a minimum.